-- 1 Obtain a list of corrupt pages in the database. - SQL Server Books Online suggests several methods for obtaining a list of corrupt pages.
-One of these methods is to run the command DBCC checkdb from the SQL Server Management Studio. - 2 Browse for the backup images you want to restore. - See "Browsing for SQL Server backup images" on page 80. - 3 In the Restore Microsoft SQL Server Objects dialog box, expand the database instance. - Expand the database. - 5 Select the database backup image that contains pages you want to restore. - 6 From the Scripting list, select Create a page restore template. - 7 Click Restore.
+1 Obtain a list of corrupt pages in the database.

+SQL Server Books Online suggests several methods for obtaining a list of corrupt pages.
+One of these methods is to run the command DBCC checkdb from the SQL Server Management Studio.

+- 3 In the Restore Microsoft SQL Server Objects dialog box, expand the database instance. - 4 Expand the database. - 5 Select the database backup image that contains pages you want to restore. - 6 From the Scripting list, select Create a page restore template. - 7 Click Restore.

-- In the Save Script As dialog box, type a file name for the page restore script and click Save. - Click Yes to open the template in Notepad. - 10 Edit the page first operation the page IDs that you want to replace.
+- 8 In the Save Script As dialog box, type a file name for the page restore script and click Save. - 9 Click Yes to open the template in Notepad. - 10 Edit the page first operation the page IDs that you want to replace.
+For example, replace: